 One of the first things that struck me about Trio Beach is how small it is.
 Don’t get me wrong, it’s big enough to accommodate the busy weekend crowd.
 The beach itself has some of the softest sand, and cleanest water.
 It makes for quite an inviting beach!

-Because of the headland behind the beach, it makes it feel very secluded, and away from civilisation.
-The only buildings that are visible are those of the HKUST campus far way.
+The headland behind the beach makes it feel very secluded, and away from civilisation.
+The only buildings that are visible are those of the HKUST campus far away.
 From the beach, you get a clear view of Clearwater Bay.

 Sadly, there are no dogs allowed on the beach.

 The small beach does pack in plenty of facilities, that include

 - 20 BBQ Pits,